 As their health changes, so will their abilities and your role.
 You'll need to agree together:

 - How much you can do

 - When it's time for more help

 You also have to keep yourself healthy, so you can be there for your loved one.

-The first big step is to learn about HIV and AIDS.
+The first big step is to learn about and AIDS.
 It will not only help you prepare for what to expect and how to care for your loved one, but it can also ease your fears and debunk myths.